 Combine brown sugar and butter in large bowl; beat at medium speed until creamy.
 Add eggs and almond extract; continue beating until well mixed.
-Reduce speed to low; add flour mixture and toffee bits.
-Beat until well mixed.
+Add flour mixture and toffee bits; beat at low speed until well mixed.

 Place dough onto waxed paper; divide into fourths.
 With lightly floured hands, shape each into 9x1 1/2-inch log.
 Place logs, 3 inches apart, onto lightly greased large cookie sheet.

-Bake for 15 to 16 minutes or until tops are cracked and golden brown.
+Bake 15-16 minutes or until tops are cracked and golden brown.
 Remove from oven; reduce oven temperature to 300°F. Cool logs 10 minutes on cookie sheet.

 Carefully remove logs to cutting surface.
 Cut into 1/2-inch diagonal slices with sharp knife.
 (Discard ends.)
 Arrange pieces on same cookie sheet, cut-side down.
 Continue baking for 15 to 20 minutes, turning once, or until cookies are golden brown and crisp on both sides.

 Meanwhile, place waxed paper onto flat surface; top with wire cooling racks.
 Remove biscotti to cooling racks.
 Cool completely.